J-Wachs/Z21Dashboard/README.md

 The Z21Dashboard provides a modern and interactive user interface with the following key features:

+*   **Multi language:** If the application is running with the language set to Danish, Danish texts are displayed, otherwise English texts.
 *   **Dynamic, Drag-and-Drop Dashboard:** Users can freely move and rearrange component windows on a "free-form" canvas to create a personalized layout.
 *   **User-Configurable Layout:** A central settings panel allows users to show or hide individual component windows, tailoring the dashboard to their specific needs.
 *   **Persistent Layout:** The user's custom layout, including component positions and visibility, is automatically saved and restored between application sessions.